The ability to have effective coaching conversations is one of the most important leadership skills your managers can possess.

 This essentially means that you need to be giving them the knowledge so that they can develop the right coaching skills, for example being able to have a coaching conversation with their direct reports and developing active listening skills, while also giving them the tools to be able to embed these skills into their day-to-day work.

-How to have a coaching conversation
+How to have a coaching conversation with an employee

 The ability to have a coaching conversation may be a skill, but with the right guidance and training it’s something that any manager can be supported in doing.

 The important thing is that they know when they should be having these conversations.